Newspaper Page Text

 ed hard with us.
 The public was

-well pleased with our exhibits,
+well pleased with our exhibits.

 What would Washington Evening

 Hi be without Mr. Thomas.
-He 1s
+He is

-1 busy man and he keeps us busy.
+a busy man and he keeps us busy.

 One could not help from admir